by Nebula Haze

 If you don’t understand light periods, your plant may never start making buds!
 The light schedule experienced by your plant will actually change its life stage.
 Learn more…

-Cannbis plants have two life stages.
+Cannbis plants have two life stages:

 Most indoor growers give their cannabis plants 18-24 hours of light a day during the vegetative stage.
+The exact number of hours needed to keep a plant in the vegetative stage is dependent on the strain, but 18+ hours/day will keep basically all cannabis plants in the vegetative stage.

 For an indoor grower, when a plant is about half the final size you want it to be, you should change it over to the “Flowering” stage.
 This is the stage when your plant starts growing buds.